jakubvalenta/osm-changesets/README.md

 # OpenStreetMap Changesets

-A website that shows changesets by an OpenStreetMap user with map images.
+A website that shows changesets by an OpenStreetMap user including map images and an RSS/Atom feed.

+You can find the app at [osm-changesets.ooooo.page](https://osm-changesets.ooooo.page).

 ## Installation